StefanoIncardone/ModalCode/README.md

 "modalcode.starting_mode": "NORMAL"
 ```

+The first mode in order of definition will be selected if:

+- no starting mode setting is present
+- an empty string is set
-- If no starting mode is set or if the specified starting mode is not found, the first mode in
+- the specified starting mode is not found
-    order of definition will be chosen

 ## Definition of mode specific commands